Ashark/archlinux-amdgpu-pro/README.md

      ```
     Create a release on github pointing to the new tag.
 17. Update AUR package: copy PKGBUILD, .SRCINFO and other files as needed.

+## Contributing

+Please run `reposetup.sh` prior to committing.
+This will install a git hook
+that will automatically re-generate `PKGBUILD` and `.SRCINFO` as needed
+before the commit completes.

+Note that running `gen-PKGBUILD.py` requires `python-debian` package.